 The amount of winterization depends on the type of salt chlorinator you have.
 Some units require you to drain the water out completely, while some say leaving a little in with some antifreeze is okay.

-However, if you have a removable unit, the best option is to detach and store it inside out.
+However, if you have a removable unit, the best option is to detach and store it inside.
 When in doubt, always follow the manufacturer’s instructions.

 Frequently Asked Questions